 The fundraiser held on the evening of September 30 at the Big Kahuna in Huntington, NY was filled with many talented acts joined together by an appreciation of music and support for fellow musicians.
-The event was organized by the headlining act, Carrie and The Cats!
-They are the winners of the 2018 International Blues Challenge and are representing Long Island this January at the national competition that will be held in Memphis TN.
+The event was organized by the headlining act, Carrie and The Cats, the winners of the 2018 International Blues Challenge and are representing Long Island this January at the national competition that will be held in Memphis.
+TN.

 Carrie and The Cats are a ‘new-school’ blues band from Long Island, New York.
 They are led by the incredible talent of Carrie Lynn Wicks and feature Will “Wee Wee” Bart on guitar, Bill “Bad Bones” Hanley on tenor/alto Saxophone, Joe Conserva on bass, and Russ Benjamin on drums.
 The band had its start in early 2016.
 It channels the soul and passion of classic acts like the Allman Brothers, Grateful Dead, and Aretha Franklin, while adding a flair reminiscent of Amy Whinehouse and John Mayer Trio.